 Anker's four-mic system does a solid job with noise reduction and voice recognition and makes them a great buy for use on calls.
 Bass has more boom than the AirPods, which is something hip-hop and rock fans will appreciate, while the companion app also lets you tweak the sound profile to suit your preference.
 It’s pretty cool to see Anker include wireless charging as well.

 Design-wise, the Liberty Air 2 definitely feels more premium than Apple’s buds, and the bundled tips provide a satisfyingly secure fit; the more expensive AirPods Pro comes with tips (regular AirPods don’t).
 Our only complaints here are that the charging case feels flimsy and the touch controls could be more responsive.

-Cheap even by the standards of this list, the Skullcandy Dime wields far better sound quality than even the most optimistic bargain-hunter might expect.
+They're not the outright cheapest pair of true wireless earbuds on this list, but the Skullcandy Dime wields far better sound quality than even the most optimistic bargain-hunter might expect.
 Combine that with IPX4-rated water resistance, the same as what you get on the premium AirPods Pro, and the Dime is an instant low-cost champion.

 Granted, there are still some imperfections, like the fiddly touch controls and the short battery life: expect only about 3 hours of playtime per charge.
 But if you want the biggest sonic bang from the smallest pile of bucks, look no further.

 Read our full Skullcandy Dime review.